When you run:

 ignore-case: Bool = #f

-When pattern, a RegEx Expression, matches a subtitle line, consider that time the line occupies as loud.
+When pattern, a RegEx expression, matches a subtitle line, consider the time that line occupies as loud.

 "Logical Or" two or more boolean arrays.
 If they are different lengths, use the biggest one.